sagold/json-schema-library/README.md

 ### v8.0.0

+With version `v8.0.0`, _getTemplate_ was improved to better support optional properties and utilize existing core logic, making it more reliable.

 -   Renamed `JSONError` to `JsonError` and `JSONSchema` to `JsonSchema`
 -   `getTemplate` only adds required properties.
-Behaviour can be changed by [getTemplate default options](#get-template-default-options)
+Behaviour can be changed by [getTemplate default options](#gettemplate-default-options)
 -   internal schema property `oneOfSchema` has been replaced by `schema.getOneOfOrigin()`
+-   Changed `unique-items-error` to point to error for duplicated item and changed data-properties

 ### v7.0.0